belle2/basf2/online_book/basf2/skim.rst

 fine tune and improve their research.
 Skimmed samples are usually around 90% smaller than the original data and MC samples they are produced from.
-These samples are thus more manageable to use for analysis development and reduce the overall CPU and storage usage requierements of each analyst.
+These samples are thus more manageable to use for analysis development and reduce the overall CPU and storage usage requirements of each analyst.
 Belle II is expecting to collect 50 ab-1 of data, which will be almost impossible to run on without skimming.